zhemitu-amzn/amazon-chime-sdk-android/README.md

 #### Use case 8.
 Choose the audio configuration.

-> Attendees can join a meeting with or without audio.
-> When joining a meeting with audio, *Mono/16KHz*, *Mono/48KHz* and *Stereo/48KHz* are supported. *Stereo/48KHz* will be set as the default audio mode if not explicitly specified when starting the audio session.
+> When joining a meeting, *Mono/16KHz*, *Mono/48KHz* and *Stereo/48KHz* are supported. *Stereo/48KHz* will be set as the default audio mode if not explicitly specified when starting the audio session.
-> Attendees who join without audio aka Checked-In attendees will have no audio through their Mic and Speaker.
-They can still enable their video and view videos of other attendees.
-No volume and signal updates for Checked-In attendees will be delivered to other attendees in the meeting.
-Attendees may want to join a meeting without audio if they just want to be shown as present in the meeting and share or view videos but are using a different audio source.
-For example, multiple attendees joining a meeting from a conference room may want to use common audio source installed in the conference room.

 ```kotlin
 meetingSession.audioVideo.start() // starts the audio video session with Stereo/48KHz audio